 Kerry has been with UniServices since 2008.
 With over 22 years’ experience in public and population health he has a passion for identifying and developing partnership opportunities with organisations and government which utilise the wealth of research capability and experience at The University of Auckland to improve health outcomes for populations within New Zealand and around the world.

-At Bekaert Lisbeth held a variety of roles including six years in corporate strategy and global head of Recruitment & Selection.
-During her last years with the company Lisbeth was based in Shanghai as Director R&D and was responsible for a team of R&D managers and technicians across two sites.
+At Bekaert Lisbeth held a variety of senior roles including in corporate strategy, business development, human resources and research & development.
+During her last years with the company, Lisbeth was Director Research & Development based in Jiangjin, China and was responsible for a 100+ team of R&D managers across the Bekaert Technology Centers in China and Belgium.